jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - By combining it with Bell-LaPadula, you get both confidentiality and integrity
     - Biba uses a lattice to control access and is a form of mandatory access control (MAC) model
 - **Take-Grant**:
-    - The take-grant is a confidentiality-based model that supports four basic operations: take, grant, create, and revoke; it employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object
+    - Take-grant is a confidentiality-based model that supports four basic operations: take, grant, create, and revoke; it employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object
     - **Take rule**: allows a subject to take rights over an object
     - **Grant rule**: allows a subject to grant rights to an object
     - **Create rule**: allows a subject to create new rights
     - **Remove rule**: allows a subject to remove rights it has

 - **Clark-Wilson**:
-    - Designed to protect integrity using the access control triplet
+    - Designed to protect integrity using the access control triplet (subject/program/object)
     - A program interface is used to limit what is done by a subject; if the focus of an intermediary program between subject and object is to protect integrity, then it is an implementation of the Clark-Wilson model
     - Uses security labels to grant access to objects via transformation procedures and a restricted interface model
     - The Clark-Wilson Model enforces the concept of separation of duties